Support Us Button Widget

 How to participate

-Saturday, August 3, is already set to be a historic day in Columbia with 70,000 people expected to attend Williams-Brice Stadium as Liverpool F.C. and Manchester United face off on the football pitch.
-The Soda City will be buzzing with excitement, and 803 Day offers guests a chance to explore and learn more about the heart of Cola amidst the festivities.
+Saturday, Aug.
+3, is already set to be a historic day in Columbia with 70,000+ people expected to attend the Rivals in Red soccer game at Williams-Brice Stadium as Liverpool F.C. and Manchester United face off on the football pitch.

 More from COLAtoday